 What would the tax rate have to be to give everyone an unconditional basic income, and tax everyone at the same flat rate on all other income?
-The amount of the UBI can be a separate discussion.
+The amount of the UBI is a separate discussion.

 “On what grounds is anything other than putting everyone on exactly the same basis justified”?

-Why not give everybody a sum of money, and take 60% from all other income?
+Why not give everybody a sum of money, and take 60% from all other income?.

 And it might help to save the ecosphere.